 From left to right: Colin Belisle, Helen Liu, Sung Chan Chang, Wu Hung

-Principal 2nd Violin with the HSO, Wu Hung is a native of Taiwan who joined the orchestra in 1993.
+Principal 2nd Violin with the Hawaii Symphony Orchestra (HSO), Wu Hung is a native of Taiwan who joined the orchestra in 1993.
 He earned his Artist Diploma in violin performance from the Hartt School of Music in Connecticut and received his Master of Music degree with honors from the New England Conservatory of Music.

 Colin Belisle performs with the HSO and has performed regularly with the Rhode Island Philharmonic, New World Symphony in Miami, and Portland Symphony.
 He received a Master of Music degree and Graduate Diploma from the New England Conservatory, and a Bachelor of Music degree from Lawrence University Conservatory of Music.